 Thousands of theorists have tried to answer the question of why people kill themselves.
-Geo Stone, Suicide and Attempted Suicide summarizes the reasons best in three words: to stop pain.
+Geo Stone, Suicide and Attempted Suicide summarize the reasons best in three words: to stop pain.

 Psychological pain can include a myriad of issues.
 Although most depressed people are not suicidal, most suicidal people are depressed.
-Depression, stress and grief can be suffocating.
+Depression, stress, and grief can be suffocating.
 It can seem as though there is no viable way out of the problems, short of escaping into death.
-Even more unnerving is the statistics that show those who cannot differentiate between long-term problems and situational problems.
-A suicide in response to a long term, chronic problem is distressing.
+Even more unnerving are the statistics that show those who cannot differentiate between long-term problems and situational problems.
+A suicide in response to the long term, the chronic problem is distressing.
 A suicide in response to a single event such as failing a test or not making the team is heartbreaking.

 The Wish To Die Must Be Greater Than The Wish To Live